PanicStation.org

 • Do not drive, cycle, or operate anything risky.

-• Do not “wait it out” if the number keeps falling or symptoms are worsening.
+• Do not wait it out if the number keeps falling or symptoms are getting worse.

-• Do not start with slow foods (chocolate, biscuits, milk, high-fat/protein snacks) — they can act too slowly.
+• Do not start with slow foods such as chocolate, biscuits, milk, or high-fat snacks; they can act too slowly for the first treatment.

 • Do not drink alcohol.

-• Do not force food or drink if you’re very drowsy, choking, or might pass out.
+• Do not force food or drink if you are very drowsy, choking, fitting, unconscious, or might pass out.

 What to do now